OE RUSH’S FAN CLUB INTERVIEW : 2000

 I first met Bob Kerr then, in 1960 and he said, “Cor, you’re a lucky lad, playing with a good band like this at your age”.
 I guess things went from bad to worse then!

-Earning a few bob, I was playing Saturday nights, earning a bit of cash, dance bands and things, and I asked Ray what he was doing and he said not a lot, so he used to come along.
-We used to do the gigs, labour clubs, social clubs, that sort of thing, weddings…never done a funeral yet!
+Earning a few bob, I was playing Saturday nights, earning a bit of cash, dance bands and things, and I asked Ray what he was doing?
+He said not a lot, so he used to come along.
+We used to do the gigs.
+Labour clubs, social clubs, that sort of thing, weddings.
+Never done a funeral yet!